wiggywombathead/proteus/notes.md

 We then register an IRQ handler by inspecting its IRQ number, and setting the appropriate data.

-To check which IRQs have been triggered and execute the handler, we chack the enabled bits of the IRQ peripheral and execute the correct handler accordingly.
+To check which IRQs have been triggered and execute the handler, we check the enabled bits of the IRQ peripheral and execute the correct handler accordingly.
 We iterate over all pending interrupts, and if there exists a corresponding handler, the clearer is called.
 Interrupts are then enabled to allow for nesting